eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-property-in-node.md

     return {
       'ClassDeclaration, FunctionDeclaration'(node) {
         if ('superClass' in node) {
-          console.log('This is a class declaration:', node);
+          // This is a class declaration
         }
       },
     };